agilepaysbasquedev/agilepaysbasquedev.github.io/cfp-en.md

 #### Review and Selection
 Each proposal will be reviewed and a selection will be done in order to propose the best possible experience to our participants.
-We will inform you by email during may if your proposal has been selected.
+We will inform you by email during may/june if your proposal has been selected.
-A waiting list can be used until mid-june, the time to have all presence confirmed.
+A waiting list can be used until end of june, the time to have all presence confirmed.

 #### When will the program be available ?
 The speaker list will be communicated during june, gradually after each speaker confirmation.
 The full program will be published only when all is clear and confirmed.